 Glued Joints

-Keywords: trigonometric functions, right triangle
+Keywords: trigonometry, trigonometric functions, right triangle

 In this article, we demonstrate practical uses of trigonometric functions and the relationships between the lengths of the sides in a right triangle.